 Given the right conditions, a number of garden-fresh crops last a surprisingly long time in storage—no processing necessary.
 Carrots, cabbage, kohlrabi, onions, potatoes, winter squash and apples fall into this long-lived category, lasting anywhere from one to six months, depending on the crop.

-Proper storage, however, is essential: Some produce does best kept under cold, humid conditions—think root cellar—while others last longer in cool, dry environments, such as a garage.
+Proper storage, however, is essential: Some produce does best kept under cold, humid conditions—think root cellar (an example of which is pictured above)—while others last longer in cool, dry environments, such as a garage.
 All need protection from nibbling rodents.
 Certain varieties keep better than others, and when evaluating candidates for storage, pick good fruits and vegetables free of blemishes, nicks and bruises.
 No bad apples allowed!

 The freezer is a marvelous modern invention, capable of putting foods in the no-rot zone for months.
 Proper freezing of fruits and vegetables tends to maintain their color, flavor and nutrients better than other preservation methods.
 Don’t just toss those fresh-picked beans in the freezer, though: To kill bacteria and inhibit the action of flavor-altering enzymes, vegetables must undergo a quick boiling water bath treatment called blanching before they’re frozen.